Sports in Detroit

 Little Caesars Arena, home of the Detroit Pistons and Detroit Red Wings.

 Detroit is home to four professional U.S. sports teams; it is one of twelve cities in the United States to have teams from the four major North American sports.
 Since 2017, it is the only U.S. city to have its MLB, NFL, NBA, and NHL teams play within its downtown district (broadly defined) (Note: Little Caesars Arena, home to the Pistons and Red Wings, is technically in Midtown Detroit, a distinct neighborhood from downtown, but lies within blocks of the city's other two major venues, Comerica Park and Ford Field.) and one of only four U.S. cities to have said teams play within the city limits of their namesake.

 All four teams compete within the city of Detroit.
 There are three active major sports venues within the city: 41,782-seat Comerica Park (home of the Detroit Tigers), 65,000-seat Ford Field (home of the Detroit Lions), and Little Caesars Arena (home of the Detroit Red Wings and Detroit Pistons).
 Detroit is known for its avid hockey fans.
 Interest in the sport has given the city the moniker "Hockeytown."
 In 2008, the Tigers reported 3.2 million visitors with a 98.6 percent attendance rate.

 In college sports, the University of Detroit Mercy has an National Collegiate Athletic Association (NCAA) Division I program.
 Wayne State University has a Division II program, and once had Division I teams in men's and women's ice hockey but has since dropped both sports.
-The NCAA football GameAbove Sports Bowl (formerly known as the Quick Lane Bowl) is held at Ford Field each December.